suit-wg/architecture/draft-ietf-suit-architecture.md

   settings and generic functionality (even though reverse engineering the binary can be a tedious process).

+This version of the document assumes asymmetric cryptography and a public key infrastructure.
+Future versions may also describe a symmetric key approach for very constrained devices.

+While the standardization work has been informed by and optimised for firmware update use cases of Class 1 (as defined in RFC 7228 {{RFC7228}}) devices, there is nothing in the architecture that restricts its use to only these constrained IoT devices.
+Software update and delivery of arbitrary data, such as configuration information and keys, can equally be managed by manifests.
+The solution therefore applies to more capable devices, such as network storage devices, set top boxes, and IP-based cameras as well.

 More details about the security goals are discussed in
 {{architecture}} and requirements are described in {{requirements}}.